“The Eric Clapton of the lute”, Sam Brown is a UK-based chordophonist, known for his sensitive style and engaging, thoughtful performances.

 photo: Joe Oswald

-For the last nine years he has performed internationally as a recitalist, soloist, continuo and ensemble player, including at Vienna’s Konzerthaus and Wigmore Hall.
+Especially known for his work as an interpreter of lute-song, Sam is a fluent lutenist, theorbist and historical guitarist, and has performed across three continents as a recitalist, orchestral soloist, continuo and ensemble player, including at Vienna’s Konzerthaus and Wigmore Hall.

 A devoted and sought-after teacher, Sam directed youth early music scheme Dowland Youth Works for five years, and is a deputy guitar teacher at Guildhall School of Music and Drama’s Junior Department.